splunk/splunk-ansible/wrapper-example/README.md

 docker run --rm -it splunk/splunk:latest create-defaults > default.yml
 ```

-The supplied play will setup all of
+The supplied play will setup all of  "install-splunk-ansible.playbook" will setup all the required prereqs for splunk-ansible,
-the required prereqs for splunk-ansible, copy the defaults file to /tmp/defaults/default.yml, and then will download splunk and configure
+copy the defaults file to /tmp/defaults/default.yml and prep the install of splunk.
+Run it now using:
-the entire index cluster.

 ```
 ansible-playbook -vv -i ansible_inventory.yaml install-splunk-ansible.playbook
 ```

-This will now setup ansible, python, and all the prereqs for anything to do with splunk-ansible.
 Grab some coffee, this might take a bit!

 Once the play finishes for splunk-ansible, we're now ready to embed splunk-ansible as a module.
 There's a couple of different ways to do this,
 one you could use the "delegate_to" function of an ansible playbook command, or two, we tell ansible to run in an async method.
 The install-splunk.playbook, runs